Palmerston North Branch of the Theosophical Society

 STUDY GROUP for members, and those interested in membership, is usually the last Tuesday of the month.
 NB Check the programme schedule each month for date and the topic.

-TUESDAY 31 July 7.30 pm - Workshop webcast covering the practice of centering which is the basis for the transition into inner work, and also working with the chakras, by Kurt Leland presented to Theosophical Society in America webcast.
+TUESDAY 30 October 7.30 pm - Workshop webcast - second part - practice centering, the basis for the transition into inner work, and working with the chakras, by Kurt Leland presented to Theosophical Society in America webcast.